PrachiMittal2016/argocd-demo/README.md

 Repository demonstrates an application deployment using Jenkins and Argo CD.

 The application deployment manifests are located in https://github.com/PrachiMittal2016/argocd-demo-deploy.
-The application has `staging` and `prod` environment.
+The application has `staging`, `qa` and `prod` environment.
 The deployment process is implemented using using GitOps methodology and automated using Jenkins pipeline.

 ![pipeline](./pipeline.png)